matthiasmullie/mullie.eu/_posts/2016-03-29-making-software-complexity-measurable.md

 Complex code usually means either the problem it's solving is complicated, or that the code is of poor quality.
 We're likely to see bugs in both cases.
-And complex code harder to reason about, so it'll be harder to maintain.
+And complex code is harder to reason about, so it'll be harder to maintain.

 # Cyclomatic complexity